dsfields/landlord/README.md

         - `isMissing`: _(required)_ a `Boolean` indicating whether or not a failure was the result of a missing key.
 If this value is `true`, then the associated lease will enter into an expired state.

-        - `error`: _(optional)_ an error that occurred as a result of a failed insert.
+        - `err`: _(optional)_ an error that occurred as a result of a failed insert.
 This is only needed if the failure was not the result of a missing key.

 ### Promisified Methods